 Types of cash loans from Cash Train

 Cash Train offers short term loans of between $200 and $2,000 (up to $800 for new customers).
-These loans are usually used for unexpected expenses such as getting your car repaired, paying an overdue bill or a spur of the moment event that you didn't budget for.
-Cash Train loans are not meant to be used to fix longer term financial issues or pay for recurring expenses.
+These loans are usually used for financial emergencies such as getting a car repaired, paying an overdue bill or an unexpected expense that didn't fit the budget.
+Cash Train Loans are not meant to be used to fix longer term financial issues or pay for recurring expenses.

-- Fast loan approval and payout.
-Cash Train approves loans online and sends funds to your account within one business day of your loan being approved.
-The time you receive your loan will depend on the processing times of your bank.
+- Loan approval and payout times.
+Cash Train approves loans online and sends funds to approved customers' accounts within one business day of their loans being approved.
+This processing time may vary depending on the bank of the borrower.

-- Clearly defined repayment schedule.
-The repayment schedule outlined in your contract will depend on your pay frequency.
-If you are paid weekly you will make 10 weekly repayments, if you are paid fortnightly you will make five repayments over a 10-week period and if you are paid monthly you will make just three repayments over a loan term of three months.
+- Repayment schedule.
+The repayment schedule outlined in a contract will depend on a customer's pay frequency.
+If an applicant is paid weekly they will make 10 weekly repayments, if they are paid fortnightly they will make five repayments over a 10-week period and if they are paid monthly they will make just three repayments over a loan term of 3 months.